typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 managing execution of threads.

 Thread pool consists of work queue and a connection to running threads.
-Every task (`Runnable`) to execute is placed in the work queue and the threads that are governed by given thread pool take it from there to do their work.
+Every task (`Runnable`) to execute is placed in the work queue and the threads that are governed by given pool take it from there to do their work.
 In Scala, we avoid explicitly working with `Runnable` and use abstractions that do that under the hood (`Future` and `IO` implementations).
 Thread pools can reuse and cache threads to prevent some of the problems mentioned earlier.